The Green 10

 The Green 10 is a coalition of ten of the largest environmental organisations and networks active on the European level.
 We work to ensure that the European Union protects the climate, the local environment, biodiversity and human health within and beyond its borders.

-Over 54 million supporters
+Over 50 million

 Putting environmental protection at the heart of EU policy